 Space is limited in a dorm room, so you want to help your child to maximize every inch.
 One of the best ways to keep floor space from accumulating clutter is to use the area under their bed to store items.

-We love this Underbed storage bin from Target.
+We love this Underbed storage bin from Amazon.
 Its wheels make it easy to slide across the floor (without worrying about damage), and the clear plastic makes it quick to spot much-needed sweaters, cookware, or extra linens.
 Students can also use it to pack away sweaters and jackets they no longer need when the weather warms up.

 Save Money with DIY Storage